Adaptation: Philosophical issues

 Adaptation raises philosophical issues concerning how biologists speak of function and purpose, as this carries implications of evolutionary history – that a feature evolved by natural selection for a specific reason – and potentially of supernatural intervention – that features and organisms exist because of a deity's conscious intentions.
 In his biology, Aristotle introduced teleology to describe the adaptedness of organisms, but without accepting the supernatural intention built into Plato's thinking, which Aristotle rejected.
 Modern biologists continue to face the same difficulty.
-On the one hand, adaptation is obviously purposeful: natural selection chooses what works and eliminates what does not.
+On the one hand, adaptation is purposeful: natural selection chooses what works and eliminates what does not.
 On the other hand, biologists by and large reject conscious purpose in evolution.
 The dilemma gave rise to a famous joke by the evolutionary biologist Haldane: "Teleology is like a mistress to a biologist: he cannot live without her but he's unwilling to be seen with her in public.'"
 David Hull commented that Haldane's mistress "has become a lawfully wedded wife.
 Biologists no longer feel obligated to apologize for their use of teleological language; they flaunt it."
-Ernst Mayr stated that "adaptedness... is a posteriori result rather than an a priori goal-seeking", meaning that the question of whether something is an adaptation can only be determined after the event.
+Ernst Mayr stated that "adaptedness... is an a posteriori result rather than an a priori goal-seeking", meaning that the question of whether something is an adaptation can only be determined after the event.